MicrosoftEdge/Status/README.md

 When adding a new feature, add it to the very end and increment your new status item's `"statusid"` value by 1 (eg: If the status item's `statusid` before yours is 350, make your `statusid` value 351).

 Note that this GitHub project is *not* for making feature requests for or reporting bugs in Internet Explorer or Microsoft Edge.
-Browser feedback can be provided through the [issue tracker](https://developer.microsoft.com/microsoft-edge/platform/issues/) and on [UserVoice](https://wpdev.uservoice.com/forums/257854-microsoft-edge-developer).
+Browser feedback can be provided through the built in `Help and feedback > Send feedback` menu or `alt + shift + i`.

 ## Additional Attributions